ltx4jay/WS185-DroneModule/README.md

 4. 3 x [M2x8 machine screws](https://www.amazon.com/cSeao-100pcs-Phillips-Machine-Stainless/dp/B0CMCRW6N5)
 5. 1 x 3D printed adaptor

+You will also need a USB-C cable with a slim head connector to charge the battery once the assembly is completed.

 ## 3D Printed Adaptor

 The display must be physically mounted vertically on the mask, with the opening for the USB-C connector facing down.
-This means that the thread must be such that, once tightly screwed in place, the display must end up in the right orientation.
+This means that the thread must be such that, once tightly screwed in place, the display ends up in the right orientation.

 To that end, you will find twelve versions of the adaptor print files in the `adaptor/` directory.
 Each is suffixed with a number between 0 and 330, one for each 30-degree rotation of the thread.
 Further, there is a 0,5mm adjustment nib than can be filed down to get a tight fit at the right position.